johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2015-01-20-typescript-using-functions-with-union-types/index.md

 There's the rub.
 Whilst it was possible to overload functions in TypeScript pre 1.4, it was <u>not</u>

 possible to overload interface members.
 This meant the only way to model these sorts of properties was by seeking out a best common type which would fit all scenarios.
 This invariably meant using the `any` type.
 Whilst that worked it didn't lend any consuming code a great deal of type safety.
-Let's look at a truncated version of `<a href="https://github.com/borisyankov/DefinitelyTyped/blob/c71628e0765eb8e240d8eabd2225f64ea2e2fdb8/angularjs/angular-route.d.ts">angular-route.d.ts</a>` for these properties prior to union types:
+Let's look at a truncated version of [`angular-route.d.ts`](https://github.com/borisyankov/DefinitelyTyped/blob/c71628e0765eb8e240d8eabd2225f64ea2e2fdb8/angularjs/angular-route.d.ts) for these properties prior to union types:

 ```ts
 declare module ng.route {